devbisme/KiPart/docs/usage.rst

         * output_low, outp_low, out_lw, out_b
         * falling_edge_clock, falling_clk
         * non_logic, nl, analog
+   * The hidden column specifies whether the pin is visible in Eeschema.
+This can be one of 'y', 'yes', 't', 'true', or '1' to make it invisible, anything else makes it visible.
 #.
 A blank row ends the list of pins for the part.
 #.
 Multiple parts (each consisting of name, column header and pin rows)
    separated by blank lines are allowed in a single CSV file.
    Each part will become a separate symbol in the KiCad library.